tnichols217/notes/STAT 345/Textbook/1 - Random Variables.md

 ## Cumulative Distributive Function $F$

 $F_X(x)=P_X(X\le x)\qquad\forall x\in R$
-Defined as the sum of every possibility below
+Defined as the sum of every possibility below a value

 - $F_X(x)$ must be defined for all $x\in R$
 - Same for discrete (step function) and continuous (continuous function